 It doesn’t matter what kind of website you want to start, at some point in time you will wonder about how to make money from it.
 Everyday people are making thousands online and you want a piece of the pie.

-Adding Google Adsense is definitely an option to monetize the targeted website traffic visiting your blog.
+Adding is definitely an option to monetize the targeted website traffic visiting your blog.
 But adding Google Adsense to a Tumblr theme can be quiet tricky, since each Tumblr theme is designed differently.

-In this quickie tutorial I will show you how to add Google Adsense to a Tumblr theme with a 2 column design.
+In this quickie tutorial I will show you with a 2 column design.
 For this demonstration we will using the Stationary Tumbr theme.

 Have You Applied for a Google Adsense Account?